 He briefly discussed the recent final rules for plastic pipe and urged attendees to register for the webinar on April 24

 in which the details for the rule will be discussed more fully.
 He also mentioned the increasing interest in Pipeline Safety Management Systems (PSMS).
 Even though PHMSA has not incorporated PSMS into its regulations, it is encouraging states to question operators about PSMS during compliance audits.
 APGA has worked with other trade associations to create tools to assist operators to assess their level of PSMS implementation.
 These can be found at www.pipelinesms.com.

-He continued with an overview of APGA’s System Operational Achievement Recognition (SOAR) , Gas Overall Awareness Level (GOAL), and benchmarking programs.
-He noted that eight Tennessee utilities have been awarded SOAR, more than any other state.
-He also noted that 33 Tennessee utilities were using the APGA GOAL program to measure the effectiveness of their public awareness programs with customers and non-customers living near their lines.
+He continued with an overview of APGA’s System Operational Achievement Recognition (SOAR), Gas Overall Awareness Level (GOAL), and benchmarking programs.
+He noted that 10 Tennessee utilities have been awarded SOAR, more than any other state.
+He encouraged attendees to review SOAR criteria and apply when the process for 2020 begins on January 1.

 For questions on this article, please contact John Erickson of APGA staff by phone at 202-464-2742 or by email at email@example.com